 Helps determine if a patient has OSA and the severity of their condition.

 Considering the potential long-term complications of OSA, it’s crucial to seek appropriate sleep apnea treatment once diagnosed.
-In Singapore, medical and surgical treatments are available to help patients reduce snoring and optimise their quality of life with OSA.

 Medical Treatments